mbezdek/confabularium/stories/the-residue.md

 **April 7**

 Bad week.
-How did I let this burden grow to be so heavy?
+How did I let this burden grow so much?
 There was no moment of decision.
 No trade I consciously made.
 Without ceremony, the years went by and here I am, heavy with something I cannot name, in a body that all the metrics say is fine.

 ---